Contributed By Arnold & Porter

 The court's permission is required to proceed with a claim for judicial review.

-The grounds for judicial review are evolving, but can be summarised as:
+The grounds for judicial review can be summarised as:

 There are three categories, or legal classifications, of medicinal products, which determine the level of control over supply.
 In part, classification rests on how much healthcare professional (HCP) input is needed to diagnose and treat the conditions for which the medicine might be used.
 The three legal classifications are:

 Medical devices are given a classification depending on the level of risk associated with their use.
+This relates to the regulatory pathway for the product rather than the conditions on supply.
 How a medical device is classified will depend on factors such as:

 General medical devices and active implantable devices fall within the following categories: